TURTLE: A C library for an optimistic stepping through a topography: The TURTLE library

-Local maps, e.g. UTM projections, can have an associated opaque \turtledef{group/projection}{struct turtle_projection} object.
+Local maps, e.g.~UTM projections, have an associated opaque \turtledef{group/projection}{struct turtle_projection} object.
 This object allows to convert between the local map coordinates and the geodetic ones, i.e. latitude and longitude.
 This is done with the \turtlefun{group/projection}{turtle_projection_project} and \turtlefun{group/projection}{turtle_projection_unproject} functions.
 The \turtlefun{group/map}{turtle_map_projection} function allows to borrow a pointer to the map projection. \ics{NULL} is returned if the map coordinates are geodetic ones.
 A projection object can also be directly created (destroyed) using the \turtlefun{group/projection}{turtle_projection_create} (\turtlefun{group/projection}{turtle_projection_destroy}).
 Note that the projection borrowed from a map should not be explicitly destroyed.
 It is automatically destroyed when calling \turtlefun{group/map}{turtle_map_destroy}.
-The available projections are listed in table~\ref{tab:projections}.
-The type and parameters of the projection are encoded as a name string at its creation, e.g. \ics{"UTM 31N"} for a UTM projection using zone 31 of the northern hemisphere.
 A projection can be modified with the \turtlefun{group/projection}{turtle_projection_configure} function.
-Its name string is provided by the \turtlefun{group/projection}{turtle_projection_name} function.
-Note that when a map is dumped in PNG format, the projection name string is also written to the file.
+Its name is provided by the \turtlefun{group/projection}{turtle_projection_name} function.
+Note that when a map is dumped in PNG format, the projection name is also written to the file.

+Two types of projections are available: Lambert Conformal Conic (LCC) and Universal Transverse Mercator (UTM).
+See e.g.~\citet{WILLIAMS1995} for a description of these projections.
+The type and parameters of a projection are encoded as a name string at its creation, e.g.~\ics{"UTM 31N"} for a UTM projection using zone 31 of the northern hemisphere or \ics{"UTM 31S"} for the southern hemisphere.
+Note that we use the simplified notation for UTM zones, specifying the hemisphere as \ics{'N'} or \ics{'S'} instead of the latitude band.
+Alternatively, one can also directly specify the central meridian ($\lambda_0$) instead of the zone followed by the hemisphere, e.g.~\ics{"UTM 3.0N"} for $\lambda_0 = 3\,^\mathrm{o}$ East.
+For LCC projections only a few zones are currently available, corresponding to some sets of parameters commonly used in France, see e.g.~IGN documents\ \cite{IGN:projections}.
+Table~\ref{tab:projections} provides a summary of the supported projections and of their corresponding encoding.